NoorahSmith/NoorahSmith/README.md

-- 👋 Hi, I’m @NoorahSmith
+- 👋 Hi, I’m @NoorahSmith Purple Teamer and Constant Learner
 - 👀 I’m interested in Web3 and Web2 alike...
 - 🌱 I’m currently learning Rust offensive and Defensive...
+-  Red teamer with a passion for Blue Team as well .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...